supertree-toolkit/stk/doc/obtaining.rst

     stk: error: too few arguments

-The STK GUI can also be accessed via the Start Menu (Windows), the Applications folder (Mac OS X) or in the Applications menu (most Linux varients).
+The STK GUI can also be accessed via the Start Menu (Windows), the Applications folder (Mac OS X) or in the Applications menu (most Linux variants).